Main Menu

 Confusing Correlation with Causation in Historical Pricing

 Prices and volume often move together for reasons unrelated to sensitivity (seasonality, promotions, competitive entry).
 Econometric models must address endogeneity through instrumental variables, difference-in-differences designs, or ML-based causal frameworks.
+Without causal identification, your elasticity estimate may reflect demand shifts rather than price response.

 Mixing Segments and Averaging Away Real Differences